-Do You Need a Resume For Criminal Justice and Criminology Jobs?
+Resume Needs For Criminal Justice and Criminology Jobs?

 Are You Wasting Time on Your Resume?
 Find Out.

-Lot's of people who look for criminal justice and criminology jobs spend valuable time and energy crafting their resumes.
-They take care to format them properly, print them on high-quality paper, and ensure they let employers know everything there is to know about themselves.
+Many people who look for criminal justice and criminology jobs spend time and energy crafting their resumes.
+They take care to format them properly, print them on high-quality paper.
+Thye work hard to ensure they let employers know everything there is to know about themselves.
 Could this time be better spent elsewhere, though?
 Do you need a resume for criminal justice and criminology careers?

 Do You Need a Resume?

-The short answer to that question is no. Most of the time, criminal justice, and criminology jobs are with governments, and governments very often operate much differently than private sector employers.
+The short answer to that question is no. Most of the time, criminal justice, and criminology jobs are with governments or government agencies.
+These employers often operate much differently than private-sector employers.

 Private Sector and Public Sector Hiring